-Loving-kindness and mindful meditations can help us become more self-accepting.
+Loving-kindness and mindful meditations are two types of meditation that can help us become more self-accepting.
 By loving ourselves more and not judging ourselves, we're able to lower our brain response to anxiety and stress.
-As we practise these, the activity in our brain regions that affect emotions will start to improve.
+As we develop our meditation practice, the activity in our brain regions that affect emotions will start to improve.

-We're unique, and so not all of these methods work in the same way for everyone.
-The important thing is to affirm that you need to become more self-accepting and start doing what works for you.
-Take it one small step at a time, and you'll start seeing positive results. ●
+As humans, we're all unique, and so not all of these methods work in the same way for everyone.
+The important thing is that if you struggle with self-doubt and internal negative voices that you need to affirm that you need to become more self-accepting and start doing what works for you.
+Take it one small step at a time, and you should start seeing positive results and a rise in your emotional wellness levels. ●

 Main image: Colorbox.com